About

 Greater Good Studio has spent over 14 years using design to tackle social challenges.
 We’re a design firm who believes that how we design is just as important as what we deliver.
 We work exclusively with nonprofits, foundations, and government agencies to build more equitable approaches to creating change.
 We call ourselves Pissed-Off Optimists because we are keenly aware of the injustice in our society, AND we believe in what's possible when people with shared values work together.

-This conference builds on the momentum from hosting Angry Hours™ in Chicago, New York, Philadelphia, Austin, Los Angeles, and Milwaukee.
+This conference built on the momentum from hosting Angry Hours™ in Chicago, New York, Philadelphia, Austin, Los Angeles, and Milwaukee.
 Read Fast Company's coverage of Angry Hour™: The Happy Hour for Pissed-Off Optimists.

 Greater Good Studio hosted a half-day virtual convening in 2020 called the Restorative Design Conference.
 We were overjoyed by the response, with over 900 attendees on Zoom, drawing an audience from across the US, Europe, South America, Australia and New Zealand.